 Ramnavami or the birthday of Lord Rama falls on the 9th day of the bright fortnight of the month of Chaitra (March-April).

-Rama was the Lord Hari Himself, incarnate on earth for the destruction of Ravana.
+Rama was the Lord Vishnu Himself, incarnate on earth for the destruction of Ravana.
 He was well accomplished, beautiful and endowed with royal marks.
 His glory and prowess were unlimited.
 He was peerless on earth.
 He was free from malice.
 He was gentle.
 He was the protector of all His people.
 He always addressed them in gentle words.
 He never used any harsh words even when somebody provoked Him.
 He held sway over the whole world.

 The Ramnavmi celebration or the Vasanta Navaratri every year is an opportune period for us to saturate ourselves with the spirit of Lord Rama.
 We love and adore our ideals because we express thereby our yearning to unite with them.
 In our worship of God it is implied that we should be virtuous, good and perfect even as God is.
 Hence the wise instruction: "One should become divine in order to be able to worship God".
 One cannot be a real worshipper of Lord Rama unless one makes an honest attempt to grow in the virtues that the Lord represents.
 On the other hand, worship of Lord Rama is itself the surest means to develop such virtues.